 Possibility of hiring a guided tour

-This no-queue entrance to the Borghese Gallery also offers you the possibility to take a 3-hour guided tour in which you can learn about the history of the museum and its pieces, thanks to the explanations of a guide and together with no more than 20 people.
+This no-queue entrance to the Borghese Gallery also offers you the possibility to take a 3-hour guided tour in which you can learn about the history of the museum and the pieces of art of its collection, thanks to the explanations of a guide and in a group of no more than 20 people.
 This guided tour also includes a walk through the wonderful Gardens of Villa Borghese.

 Ana's Traveller Tip

-Arrive well in advance of your visit, if you are late for your turn you will not be allowed entry.
+Arrive well in advance of your visit, if you are late for your slotted turn you will not be allowed inside.

-3. Private tour of the Borghese Gallery with expert guide in Art History
+3. Private tour of the Borghese Gallery with an expert guide in Art History

-If you are a true art lover and want an even more enriching experience, there is the possibility to take a private tour of the Borghese Gallery with an Art History expert in which an art history expert will explain all the details of the history of the Borghese Gallery and its works of art.
+If you are a true art buff and are looking for an even more inspirational experience, there is the possibility to take a private tour of the Borghese Gallery with an Art History expert in which a professional guide specialized in arts will explain all the details of the history of the Borghese Gallery and its paintings and sculptures.

 What does this tour consist of?

-The guide will give you a guided tour of the Gallery and then the Gardens of the Villa.
-Finally, he will take you to the nearby large Piazza del Popolo, surrounded by two imposing churches.
+The guide will accompany you on a tour of the Gallery and then the Gardens of the Villa.
+Finally, they will take you to the nearby Piazza del Popolo, surrounded by two imposing churches.
 There you can compare the order and harmony of Raphael's Renaissance Chigi Chapel with the emotional and sensual strength of Caravaggio's Baroque works of art in the Church of Santa Maria del Popolo, with two of the painter's most famous compositions: "The Crucifixion of St. Peter" and "The Conversion of St. Paul".

-You can even customize your guide's explanations by indicating what you are most interested in learning about the museum so that he/she can go deeper into its history, sculpture or painting.
+You can even customize your guide's explanations by indicating what you are most interested in learning about the museum so that they can go deeper into its history, sculpture, or painting.